hohn/sarif-cli/README.md

 # CLI tools for SARIF processing

   Each of these tools present a high-level command-line interface to extract a specific subset of information from a SARIF file.
-The main tools are: `sarif-extract-scans-runner`,`sarif-aggregate-scans`,`sarif-create-aggregate-report`
+The main tools are: `sarif-extract-scans-runner`,`sarif-aggregate-scans`,`sarif-create-aggregate-report`.

+  Each tool can print its options and description like: `sarif-extract-scans-runner --help`.

   The tool was implemented using Python 3.9.